mendix/docs/content/en/docs/appstore/connectors/aws-sns.md

 ### 1.2 Prerequisites

-The Amazon SNS connector requires the [AWS Authentication connector version 2.1 or higher](https://marketplace.mendix.com/link/component/120333) to authenticate with Amazon Web Services (AWS).
+The Amazon SNS connector requires the [AWS Authentication connector](https://marketplace.mendix.com/link/component/120333) to authenticate with Amazon Web Services (AWS).
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/connectors/aws-authentication/).

 {{% alert color="info" %}}
 Ensure that the AWS user account used for authentication has the appropriate permissions to access the SNS service in AWS.